 At least 801 world climbers, including 265 wishing to scale Mt Everest, had cancelled their expeditions after the devastating earthquake flattened parts of the country on April 25, killing nearly 9,000 people.

 The world’s highest peak also witnessed a massive avalanche triggered by the earthquake on its base camp where 19 mountaineers and their support staff were buried.

-According to Gyanendra Shrestha, a DoT official, only a 14-member team of Austrian climbers has submitted an application to the department seeking permit for scaling Mt Everest in the next spring.
+According to Gyanendra Shrestha, a DoT official, only a 14-member team of Austrian climbers has submitted an application to the department seeking a permit for scaling Mt Everest the next spring.